 Some groups have conducted crosstalk research.
-Zia R et al. [21] investigated the coupling between two-dimensional (2D) metal-dielectric-metal(MDM) plasmonic waveguides, and pointed out that such waveguides can be put at a distance of 150 nm without significant crosstalk.
-Liu L et al. [22] investigated the coupling between 3D plasmonic slot waveguides formed on the metal film, and indicated a larger coupling length means the two waveguides have a smaller crosstalk.
-Veronis G et al. [23] proposed a method to assess crosstalk and an approach for suppressing crosstalk with the thin metal film.
-Bian Y et al. [24] pointed out that the crosstalk between adjacent waveguides instead of the physical dimensions of the waveguide dictates the ultimate integration density of the planar photonic circuits.
-Song Y et al. [25] numerically investigated hybrid plasmonic waveguides composed of a dielectric nanowire on a metal surface as well as crosstalk between such waveguides.
-Xiao J et al. [26] proposed a low crosstalk structure due to the existence of subwavelength mode constraints and the weak overlap between the two waveguides.
-Devaux E et al. [27] extrapolated a crosstalk evaluation method and clearly explained the effect of separation distance on crosstalk.
-Han Z et al. [28] enumerated different types of waveguides have different propagation losses, and put forward that it is more meaningful to compare the absolute values of coupling length with the propagation length of SPPs in a single plasmonic waveguide.
-Huang C C et al. [29] deemed that no coupling occurs between waveguides if the value of the ratio of coupling length to mean propagation length exceeds 10.
-Shruti et al. [30] showed that the field decays much slower in the dielectric compared to that of the metal, replacing the dielectric by metallic strip reduces the crosstalk.
-Chen L et al. [31] presented a graphene-based hybrid plasmonic waveguide with ultra-low crosstalk by analyzing the ratio of coupling length to propagation length.
-Ma A et al. [32] studied a classical surface plasmon polariton waveguide by the improved coupled mode theory, and presented a crosstalk evaluation method based on power comparison.
-Kuznetsov E V et al. [33] demonstrated the suppression of crosstalk between two dielectric nanowaveguides by placing an auxiliary linear waveguide between loaded waveguides spaced by one wavelength.
-He X et al. [34] proposed an ultralow loss graphene-based hybrid plasmonic waveguide with lower crosstalk, which is much better than those had been reported in hybrid plasmonic waveguides [31].
-Moreover, there are other plasmonic waveguides based crosstalk researches have been published [35-44].
+Zia R et al.21 investigated the coupling between

+1College of Information Engineering, Shenzhen University, Shenzhen 518000, China; 2University of Chinese Academy of Sciences-Shenzhen Hospital, Shenzhen 518000, China two-dimensional (2D) metal-dielectric-metal (MDM) plasmonic waveguides, and pointed out that such waveguides can be put at a distance of 150 nm without significant crosstalk.
+Liu L et al.22 investigated the coupling between 3D plasmonic slot waveguides formed on the metal film, and indicated a larger coupling length means smaller crosstalk in the two waveguides.
+Veronis G et al.23 proposed a method to assess crosstalk and an approach for suppressing crosstalk with the thin metal film.
+Bian Y et al.24 pointed out that the crosstalk between adjacent waveguides instead of the physical dimensions of the waveguide dictates the ultimate integration density of the planar photonic circuits.
+Song Y et al.25 numerically investigated hybrid plasmonic waveguides composed of a dielectric nanowire on a metal surface as well as crosstalk between such waveguides.
+Xiao J et al.26 proposed a low crosstalk structure due to the existence of subwavelength mode constraints and the weak overlap between the two waveguides.
+Devaux E et al.27 extrapolated a crosstalk evaluation method and clearly explained the effect of separation distance on crosstalk.
+Han Z et al.28 enumerated different types of waveguides have different propagation losses, and put forward that it is more meaningful to compare the absolute values of coupling length with the propagation length of SPPs in a single plasmonic waveguide.
+Huang C C et al.29 deemed that no coupling occurs between waveguides if the value of the ratio of coupling length to mean propagation length exceeds 10.
+Shruti et al.30 showed that the field decays much slower in the dielectric compared to that of the metal, replacing the dielectric by metallic strip reduces the crosstalk.
+Chen L et al.31 presented a graphene-based hybrid plasmonic waveguide with ultra-low crosstalk by analyzing the ratio of coupling length to propagation length.
+Ma A et al.32 studied a classical surface plasmon polariton waveguide by the improved coupled mode theory, and presented a crosstalk evaluation method based on power comparison.
+Kuznetsov E V et al.33 demonstrated the suppression of crosstalk between two dielectric nanowaveguides by placing an auxiliary linear waveguide between loaded waveguides spaced by one wavelength.
+He X et al.34 proposed an ultralow loss graphene-based hybrid plasmonic waveguide with lower crosstalk, which is much better than those reported in hybrid plasmonic waveguides31.
+Moreover, there are other plasmonic waveguides based on crosstalk researches have been published35-44.